dmchurch/npm-autoloader/README.md

 : the name of a function to call in the module.
 It will be passed an instance of the `npm` object, which can be queried for things like the command name.
 If the module exports a function called `_npm_autoload`, it will be used as a default when this is not specified.

 **required** (boolean, optional)
 : whether this autoload entry must succeed for `npm` to be allowed to run.
-Use with caution!
-Setting a required entry that depends on an npm module being installed can prevent the use of `npm install` in the first place.
+Ignored during initial `npm install`.

 The short format is a string with the syntax `[+]module[:func]`, where the **required** option is represented by a leading `+`.

+During the initial `npm install` of a project (as determined by no existing `node_modules/` directory and an `npm install` command line with no additional non-option arguments), `npm-autoloader` will silence any load errors from that project's `npm-autoload.*` configuration file and will not abort if the module was required, to allow for the initial dependency installation.

 ### `npm-autoload.yaml` example